celo-org/docs/docs/protocol/governance.md

 ### Overview of Phases

 Each proposal starts on the **Proposal Queue** where it may receive upvotes to move forward in the queue relative to other queued proposals.
-Three proposals from the top of the queue are dequeued and promoted to the approval stage per day.
-Any proposal that remains in the queue for 4 weeks will expire. **Approval** lasts 1 days, during which the proposal must be approved by the Approver.
-Approved proposals are promoted to the Referendum stage. **Referendum** lasts five days, during which owners of Locked Celo vote yes or no on the proposal.
-Proposals that satisfy the necessary quorum are promoted to the execution phase. **Execution** lasts up to three days, during which anybody may trigger the execution of the proposal.
+Proposal authors should work to find community members to upvote their proposal (proposers may also upvote their proposals).
+Up to three proposals from the top of the queue are dequeued and promoted to the approval stage automatically per day.
+Any proposal that remains in the queue for 4 weeks will expire.

+* **Approval** lasts 1 days (24 hours), during which the proposal must be approved by the Approver(s).
+Approved proposals are promoted to the Referendum stage.
+* **Referendum** lasts five days, during which owners of Locked Celo vote yes or no on the proposal.
+Proposals that satisfy the necessary quorum are promoted to the execution phase.
+* **Execution** lasts up to three days, during which anybody may trigger the execution of the proposal.

 ### Proposal